kysondev/felinify/README.md

 > ⭐️ If you find this project helpful, consider leaving a star.
 Thanks!

-**Lumix** is an AI-powered flashcard app built to make studying easier and more effective.
+**Clami** is an AI-powered flashcard app built to make studying easier and more effective.
 Users can turn their notes into flashcards in seconds and study them using three unique modes.
-The AI study mode adapts to performance and focuses on areas that need the most work. **Lumix** also tracks progress over time and automatically creates new questions based on past mistakes, so studying stays personalized and efficient.
-Whether it's for test prep or daily review, Lumix helps students study smarter, not harder.
+The AI study mode adapts to performance and focuses on areas that need the most work. **Clami** also tracks progress over time and automatically creates new questions based on past mistakes, so studying stays personalized and efficient.
+Whether it's for test prep or daily review, **Clami** helps students study smarter, not harder.

 ## Getting Started